 Vital works of art, and the creative histories that comprise an important component of American cultural heritage, are imperiled by the lack of a functional, sustainable model for documentation.
 While art students may ponder their first exhibition or sale, most graduate-level curriculum lacks instruction in long-term concerns such as the proper documentation of artwork.

-Thanks to partnerships in both cities – in New York, graduate programs in Social Work and Occupational Therapy at Columbia University; Museum Studies, Visual Arts Administration and Occupational Therapy at New York University; Arts Administration at Pratt; and Fine Arts and Public History at The New School; and in Washington, DC, graduate programs in Arts Management and Oral History at American University; Occupational Therapy at Howard University; Art Education at the Corcoran College of Art + Design; The Phillips Collection and IONA Senior Services – ART CART is establishing a replicable methodology and a comprehensive toolkit for implementation in other communities throughout the country.
+Thanks to partnerships in both cities – in New York, graduate programs in Social Work and Occupational Therapy at Columbia University; Art Therapy, Museum Studies, Visual Arts Administration and Occupational Therapy at New York University; Social Work at Hunter College/City University of New York; Dance Education at Rutgers University; and Occupational Therapy at York College/City University of New York; and in Washington, DC, graduate programs in Oral History at American University; Public Health at George Washington University; Social Work at Howard University; and Art Education at the Corcoran College of Art + Design/George Washington University; The Phillips Collection and IONA Senior Services – ART CART is establishing a replicable methodology and a comprehensive toolkit for implementation in other communities throughout the country.